Home

 The Council of Canadian Law Deans (CCLD)

 The Council of Canadian Law Deans (CCLD) is composed of the Deans of all of Canada’s law faculties and departments and provides them with a forum to discuss matters of mutual concern.
 The affairs of the CCLD are overseen by the Executive Committee comprised of the President and four representatives, one from each of the following regions: the Western Region, the Ontario Region, the Quebec Region and the Atlantic Region.
 The daily operations are managed by the Executive Director.
+The CCLD logo reflects Canada’s commitment to legal plurality.
+Its three pillars represent the foundational systems of law in Canada and affirm the CCLD’s dedication to recognizing Indigenous Legal Orders as living and enduring systems of law that coexist alongside Canada’s common and civil law.

 By the numbers